Hungary government's theater control plan triggers actor protests | DW | 09.12.2019

-Thousands of Hungarians, including actors and directors, have rallied in Budapest protesting against a government plan to wrest control of theaters, saying it would curb artistic freedom.
+Thousands of Hungarians, including actors and directors, have rallied in Budapest protesting against a government plan to wrest control from theaters, saying it would curb artistic freedom.

 Thousands of Hungarians demonstrated in Budapest on Monday against a government plan to wrest control of theaters, saying that it would restrict artistic freedom in the country.
 Hungary's right-wing national government submitted the controversial draft bill to parliament on Monday.
 It proposes an overhaul of the financing and management of state-funded theaters.